Today I learned about foreign keys in GORM.

 Has One#

 Has One establishes a one-to-one relationship with another model, but it is different from Belongs to.
-Has One indicates that each instance of one model "owns" an instance of another model.
+Has One indicates that each instance of a model "owns" one instance of another model.

 // Belongs to